fingerprintjs/dx-team-toolkit/README.md

 ## Reusable configurations

-This monorepo reusable configurations for tools like ESLint, Prettier, etc. used by the DX team at Fingerprint.
+This monorepo stores reusable configurations for tools like ESLint, Prettier, etc. used by the DX team at Fingerprint.

 1. Eslint: [@fingerprintjs/eslint-config-dx-team](packages/eslint-config-dx-team)
 <a href="https://www.npmjs.com/package/@fingerprintjs/eslint-config-dx-team">